ESPN Computer Releases Its New Top 25 Rankings

+Week 9 of the 2021 college football regular season was highlighted by the Michigan State vs. Michigan game.
+The Spartans trailed by two scores in the second half, but were able to come all the way back and pull off a massive victory, handing Jim Harbaugh and Co. a crushing defeat.

+Later in the day, Ohio State stayed the course, knocking off a tough Penn State team at home.

-ESPN’s computer model, the Football Power Index, has updated its rankings heading into the final week of October.
+ESPN’s computer model, the Football Power Index, has updated its top 25 rankings heading into the end of October.

-The race for the College Football Playoff is heating up, with the inaugural rankings set to be released soon.
-In the meantime, ESPN’s computer model has updated its rankings.

 - Georgia